-Flammable fumes, such as solvent and paint fumes, in work location can ignite or explode.
+Flammable fumes, such as solvent and paint fumes, in the work area can ignite or explode.
 Paint or solvent flowing through the system can cause static sparking.
 To help prevent fire or explosion:

 - Electrostatic equipment must be used only by trained, qualified personnel who understand the requirements of this manual. - Ground all equipment, personnel, object being sprayed, and conductive objects in or close to the spray location.
 Resistance must not exceed 1 megohm.
-See Grounding instructions. - · Do not use pail liners unless they are conductive and grounded.
+See Grounding instructions. - Do not use pail liners unless they are conductive and grounded. - Always use the required arc detection settings and maintain a safe distance of at least 6 inches (152 mm) between the applicator and the workpiece. - Stop operation immediately if static sparking or repeated arc detection errors occur.
+Do not use equipment until you identify and correct the problem.

-- Check gun resistance and electrical grounding daily. - Use and clean equipment only in a well ventilated location. - · Never spray or flush solvent at high pressure. - · Always turn the electrostatics off when flushing, cleaning, or servicing equipment. - Eliminate all ignition sources; such as pilot lights, cigarettes, portable electric lamps, and plastic drop cloths (potential static arc). - Do not plug or unplug power cords or turn lights on or off when flammable fumes are present. - Keep spray location free of debris, including solvent, rags, and gasoline. - Keep a working fire extinguisher in the work location.
+- Use and clean equipment only in a well ventilated location. - Always turn off and discharge the electrostatics when flushing, cleaning or servicing equipment. - Eliminate all ignition sources; such as pilot lights, cigarettes, portable electric lamps, and plastic drop cloths (potential static arc). - · Do not plug or unplug power cords or turn lights on or off when flammable fumes are present. - · Keep the spray area clean at all times.
+Use non-sparking tools to clean residue from the booth and hangers. - Keep a working fire extinguisher in the work location. - Interlock the gun air and fluid supply to prevent operation unless ventilation air flow is above the minimum required value. - Interlock the Electrostatic Controller and fluid supply with the booth ventilation system to disable operation if the air flow falls below minimum values.
+Follow your local codes.